 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
-Don’t exclude your ducts during this refreshing time.
-Since most of our in-home air arrives through our duct system, it’s crucial to keep it from getting dirty with bacteria, mildew, and dust.
-When you have your ducts cleaned, ask the service tech to check for duct leaks, too.
+Don’t exclude your ducts during this time of renewal.
+Since the majority of our in-home air arrives through our duct system, it’s crucial to keep it from getting dirty with bacteria, mildew, and dust.
+When you have your ducts cleaned, ask the service tech to check for duct leaks, as well.
 Leaks in the duct system can cause extra contaminants to enter your air and move around throughout your home.
-Confirming they are clean and maintained will help keep your air clean and your children safe.
+Making sure they are clean and maintained will help keep your air clean and your children safe.

-With the move to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our hvac systems work to keep our home pleasant.
-Energy-efficiency is a good thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
-This can cause the air to become stationary and contaminants (indoor air pollution) are lingering inside your home’s air – the air you breathe.
+With the move to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home pleasant.
+Energy-efficiency is a great thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
+This can cause the air to become stationary and contaminants (indoor air pollution) are lingering inside your home’s air – the air your family breathes.
 An air ventilation system observes indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
-This can add 5% to 10% more fresh air each hour, decreasing the concentration of airborne contaminants.
+This can add 5% to 10% more fresh air every hour, decreasing the concentration of airborne contaminants.

 Get A Home Health Report

-During your next air conditioning tune-up, inquire about a complete indoor air quality report from your A/C contractor.
-An expert air conditioning company like Service Experts will provide a copy of your report with professional guidance to address these and other air issues in your home.
+During your next air conditioning tune-up, inquire about a complete indoor air quality report from your air conditioning contractor.
+An expert air conditioning company like Service Experts will provide a copy of your report with professional guidance to address these and other air concerns in your home.

 So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that email from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.